gaganB2/Quarterly-Report/README.md

 source env/bin/activate  # On Windows: env\Scripts\activate

 # 3. Install dependencies
+# On Windows, it's safer to run pip through the python executable
-pip install -r requirements.txt
+python -m pip install -r requirements.txt

 # 4. Set up the environment file
-cp .env.example .env
-# IMPORTANT: Edit the .env file with your actual database credentials from Step 1.
+# Create a file named .env and copy the contents from your provided .env file.

 # 5. Run database migrations to create the tables
 python manage.py migrate